 Highlights: Courageous, Protective, Energetic

 The East Siberian Laika is a Russian dog breed used as a versatile multi-purpose dog.
-They serve a lot of jobs, but mainly as hunting companions for game of all sizes.
+They served a lot of jobs, but mainly thrived as hunting companions for game of all sizes.
+In fact, this Laika is the hunting dog of choice in East Siberia.

-Similar to their cousin, the Siberian Husky, the Laika also pulled sleds.
-These dogs also had amazing stamina, but differ from the Husky because they’re much more territorial.
+Similar to their cousin, the Siberian Husky, the Laika also pulled sleds for long stretches.
+These dogs also have the amazing stamina seen in Huskies.
+However, they differ from the Husky because they’re much more territorial.

 Though they come in a variety of colors, a white Laika is certainly the most strikingly beautiful.
-If not properly trained, they could show aggression to people and dogs on his or her property.
-They’re not recommended for novice dog owners or trainers.
+If they’re not properly trained, they could show aggression to those on his or her property.
+As a result, the Laika isn’t ideal for first-time dog owners.

 Small White Dog Breeds